-During the year ended December 31, 2014, we had income tax expense of approximately \$3.4 million, compared to income tax expense of \$17.3 million during the year ended December 31, 2013.
+During the year ended December 31, 2014, we had income tax expense of approximately \$5.1 million, compared to income tax expense of \$15.6 million during the year ended December 31, 2013.
 Our intended election to be taxed as REIT for our taxable year beginning on January 1, 2014 contributed to our significant decrease in income tax expense in 2014 as compared to the corresponding period in the prior year.
-Our effective tax rate (income taxes as a percentage of income from operations before income taxes) was 1.8% for the year ended December 31, 2014, as compared to 46.6% for the year ended December 31, 2013, driven by our REIT election.
-As a REIT, we will no longer be required to pay federal corporate income tax on earnings from operation of the REIT that are distributed to our shareholders.
-We will continue to be required to pay federal and state corporate income taxes on the earnings of our TRS Properties.
+Our effective tax rate (income taxes as a percentage of income from operations before income taxes) was 3.6% for the year ended December 31, 2014, as compared to 51.2% for the year ended December 31, 2013, driven by our REIT election.
+As a REIT, we will no longer be required to pay federal corporate income taxes on the earnings of our TRS Properties.

-Our effective tax rate increased to 46.6% for the year ended December 31, 2013, as compared to 38.6% for the year ended December 31, 2012, primarily due to the Company incurring non-deductible Spin-Off costs for the year ended December 31, 2013.
+Our effective tax rate increased to 51.2% for the year ended December 31, 2013, as compared to 38.6% for the year ended December 31, 2012, primarily due to the Company incurring non-deductible Spin-Off costs for the year ended December 31, 2013.